luojunwei/BreakNet/README.md

 ```bash
 python breaknet.py call_mode datafolder, trainedweightspath
 ```
-BAM file should be sorted and indexed contig is name of contig in bam file start/end are produced data start/end positions in reference outputfolder is a folder use to store data_mode produced data vcf file use to label data for training data in traindatafolder,  evaluationdatafolder are used to train and evaluate model data in datafolder, traindatafolder,  evaluationdatafolder are produced by breaknet epochs are max training epochs of train_mode, breaknet will save best learned parameter according by
-F1 scores on evaluation data.
+BAM file should be sorted and indexed;

+contig is name of contig in bam file;

+start/end are produced data start/end positions in reference;

+outputfolder is a folder use to store data_mode produced data;

+vcf file use to label data for training;

+data in traindatafolder,  evaluationdatafolder are used to train and evaluate model;

+data in datafolder, traindatafolder,  evaluationdatafolder are produced by breaknet;

+epochs are max training epochs of train_mode, breaknet will save best learned parameter according by F1 scores on evaluation data.